Pulmonary function test

 Some lung function tests can be done at home.
 These employ a peak flow meter to measure airflow, which you blow into.
 These tests are usually prescribed for those who have been diagnosed with a lung ailment and need to check their airflow on a regular basis.
 If you're having trouble breathing or have other signs of a probable lung condition, such as pain when breathing, shortness of breath, or chronic coughing, contact a doctor for a proper diagnosis.

-Mississippi Pulmonary Function Tests
+Maine Pulmonary Function Tests

 A respiratory therapist or other certified pulmonary expert usually performs a pulmonary function test.
 A spirometer, which is a device with a mouthpiece, is used in one test, while an air-tight enclosure is used in the other.
 You may be referred to a specialist if your doctor determines that you require a pulmonary function test.